EPA Announces $400 Million Grant Program to Fund Zero-Emission School Buses

 These emission reductions will result in cleaner air for students riding the buses, bus drivers, school staff working near the bus loading areas, and the communities the buses drive through each day.
 Beyond the community, the reduction in greenhouse gas emissions from these bus replacement projects will help to address the outsized role of the transportation sector on climate change.

 The Joint Office of Energy and Transportation (Joint Office) offers technical assistance to school districts on electric bus basics, charging equipment, utility connections, bus performance, and operational considerations like routing and maintenance.
-Technical assistance offered through the Joint Office provides school districts with the knowledge, tools, and information needed to successfully plan for and deploy clean school buses.
+Technical assistance offered through the Joint Office provides school districts with the knowledge, tools, and information needed to successfully plan for and deploy cleaner school buses.

 Recently, the Joint Office published the Electric School Bus Charging Station Planning Form, which is a tool to assist school bus fleets in organizing their site information to share with their utility and charging station provider.